sixcious/url-incrementer/README.md

 Some optional features require extra permissions:
 1. Internal Shortcuts - requires the `all_urls` Permission
 2. Enhanced Mode - requires the `all_urls` Permission
-3. Download - requires the Download Permission and `all_urls` Permission

 ## Remote Code Policy
 URL Incrementer does *not* use any remote code.
 All code is included locally in the software package and goes under review before being published.